-Of the four styles, this is the most highly recommended one.
-Authoritative parenting is characterized by positive reinforcement, nurture, respect for the child/children, and rationality.
-In other words, this type of parenting is a more moderate approach, taking all of the best qualities of the other styles and combining them.
-Authoritative parenting emphasizes good communication between children and parents as well as empathy toward your child’s emotions.
-Setting high expectations is also a key aspect of this parenting style, but specifically explaining reasoning behind these expectations fosters that good communication we were talking about.
-Children raised this way are more likely to become independent, socially accepted, academically successful, and well-behaved.
+Authoritative Parenting: Authoritative parenting is characterized by positive reinforcement, nurturing, respect for the child, and rationality.
+This type of parenting is a more moderate approach, taking positive qualities from the other styles and combining them.
+Authoritative parenting emphasizes good communication between children and parents as well as empathy toward the child’s emotions.
+It’s a balanced approach where you show interest in your kids’ lives, give them autonomy, and provide them with guidance.
+Of the four styles, this one is the most frequently recommended by experts.
+Research shows that children raised this way are more likely to become independent, academically successful, and well-behaved.

-Spend More Time Reinforcing Good Behavior Than Disciplining Bad Behavior
+Spend More Time Reinforcing Good Behavior And Effort

-Parents often think that the only thing keeping their child from behaving poorly is the fear of punishment.
-Discipline is indeed important and you will have to make sure that you have certain rules and fair consequences for breaking them, but research shows that children respond better to praise than they do to discipline.
-If you praise more than you punish, your child will learn what is expected of them and choose good behavior instead.
+Some parents may think that the only thing keeping their children from behaving poorly is the fear of punishment.
+Discipline is indeed important, and you may need rules (and fair consequences for breaking them), but some research shows that children respond better to praise than they do to discipline.
+If you praise more than you punish, it may allow your child to learn what is expected of them and choose constructive behavior instead.

 Lead By Example